-Home Emergency Response from our Home Membership options will cover you for damage caused to locks or windows following theft or attempted theft.
+And when you get a home insurance quote, think about adding Home Emergency Cover.
+This provides emergency repairs to make your external doors, locks or windows secure following a burglary.
 (You'll need a crime reference number from the police when you make a claim.)

-It also provides 24-hour emergency assistance for plumbing, drains, power failure, and removal of wasp nests.
+The cover also includes 24-hour emergency assistance for plumbing, drains and the removal of wasp nests.

 You can find more crime prevention advice about burglaries on the the police website.